Shock95/XtraCreative/README.md

 # XtraCreative-for-ImagicalMine
-This plugin extends the creative menu with secret, hidden blocks!
+This plugin extends the creative menu with secret, hidden items!

+- This plugin is a modification of a plugin named "MoreCreative" by Jelly9912